 - Beat eggs, milk, and vanilla until incorporated.
 Set aside.

-Lay a single layer of Texas Toast in pan, cutting pieces to fit if needed.
-Spoon 1 cup of egg mixture over bread.
+- Lay a single layer of Texas Toast in pan, cutting pieces to fit if needed.
+Spoon 1 cup of egg mixture evenly over bread.
 Sprinkle with half of the brown sugar/cinnamon mixture.
 Repeat with second layer, using up the rest of egg mixture over that layer, and ending with a sprinkling of brown sugar/cinnamon mixture.
 Try to get the custard evenly soaked into the bread slices.

 - Cover tightly and chill overnight in fridge.